Piedras Blancas Elephant Seal Rookery

 If you travel to Ragged Point from the South, you can’t miss the elephant seals that fill the beaches just 8 miles before you reach us.
 The elephant seal beach, more formally known as the Piedras Blancas Elephant Seal Rookery, is a great way to view these huge, extraordinary sea creatures in their natural habitat and learn a little bit about them.

-The elephant seal beaches and rookery are part of the Piedras Blancas State Marine Reserve and Marine Conservation Area (SMR and SMCA), and are operated by the California Department of Fish and Game.
+The piedras blancas elephant seal rookery and beaches are part of the Piedras Blancas State Marine Reserve and Marine Conservation Area (SMR and SMCA), and are operated by the California Department of Fish and Game.

 The elephant seals that own this stretch of coastline are Northern Elephant Seals.
 These gigantic creatures are actually the second largest seals in existence.
 An adult male may reach a length of 14 to 16 feet and weigh between 3,000 to 5,000 pounds; an adult female is typically 9 to 12 feet in length and can weigh up to 1,800 pounds; and a young adult is only about 3 to 4 feet in length and weighs 60 to 80 pounds.